Bursectomy - Surgical Bursa Removal

 Living with pain is never easy as it affects your entire lifestyle.
 Living with pain during or after intensive surgery with a lengthy rehabilitation period can be even harder!
 Nothing is more important than making the proper decision when it comes to treating your bursitis and joint pain after surgery.

 Doctors and Surgeons are always improving the technologies used in surgery, and results from surgery now are much more positive than they were in the past.
 However, all surgeries introduce scar tissue, and full recovery from surgery is often less successful than you might expect.
-If you do wind up getting surgery, know that rehabilitation at-home while attending regular physical therapy or doctor appointments is vital for your overall recovery.
+If you do wind up getting surgery, know that rehabilitation at-home while attending regular PT or doctor appointments is vital for your overall recovery.
 It is especially vital to joints that consistently handle extreme forces.
-Consistent exercise and conservative treatment on a daily basis during your rehabilitation while working with your doctor, surgeon or physical therapist is key - and this is why you should seriously consider maximizing your recovery at home by using the T•Shellz Wrap once you are approved for physical therapy.
+Consistent exercise and conservative treatment on a daily basis during your rehabilitation while working with your doctor, surgeon or PT is key.

 AidMyBursa stands out in this regard as our goal is to help you recover 100% for the long term during your post-operative rehabilitation and beyond.